 Part A(2) and Part B installations are regulated by the Local Authority.
 Part A(1) installations are regulated by the Environment Agency.
-Information on A(1) activities can be found on the Environment Agency Website www.environment-agency.gov.uk/business/topics/permitting/default.aspx
+Information on A(1) activities can be found on Environment Agency.

-If your installation comes under one of the following categories, you may require a Permit from the Council.
-Please contact us to confirm whether or not you need a permit as it is an offence to operate a prescribed process without a Permit.
+If your installation comes under one of the following categories, you may require a permit.
+Contact us to confirm if you need a permit.
+It is an offence to operate a prescribed process without a permit.

 A regulated facility includes:

 - Installations or mobile plants carrying out listed activities

 - Waste operations